Clint Black + Lisa Hartman Black — Country’s Greatest Love Stories

 After a top-secret courtship, the couple wed in Katy, Texas, in 1991.
 They welcomed daughter Lily Pearl in 2001.

-Now, the couple is coming up on a quarter of a century as husband and wife, and they've even recorded an award-winning duet, 'When I Said I Do,' that will be played at weddings for ages to come.
+Now, the couple has passed a quarter of a century as husband and wife, and they've even recorded an award-winning duet, "When I Said I Do," that will be played at weddings for ages to come.

 The secret to a long and happy marriage?
 "We continue to laugh," Hartman Black tells Good Housekeeping.
 "We've gone through our struggles, like all couples, but we've continued to keep our sense of humor."